2020 IMSA SportsCar Weekend: Background

+Then International Motor Sports Association's (IMSA) president Scott Atherton confirmed the race was part of the schedule for the 2020 IMSA SportsCar Championship (IMSA SCC) in August 2019.
+It was the seventh consecutive year it was part of the IMSA SCC.
+The race was held at the fourteen-turn 4.048 mi Road America on August 2, 2020.
 The race was the third for the series after returning from the COVID-19 pandemic, and the first besides the Rolex 24 which was included on the series' initial pre-pandemic schedule.
+It was the third of seven races on the WeatherTech Sprint Cup calendar.

 Fans were allowed to be present at the event, but the garage area was restricted to essential team personnel, when it's typically open to fans.
 The Mazda duo of Jonathan Bomarito and Harry Tincknell entered the race as defending champions.

 On July 24, 2020, IMSA released the latest technical bulletin, highlighting the BoP for the race.
 In DPi, the Acura ARX-05 and Mazda RT24-P received weight reductions, while the Cadillac DPi-V.R and Mazda also received reductions in fuel capacity.
 The Acura also received a boost increase.
 In GTLM, the BMW M8 GTE received a slight weight decrease and a horsepower increase, while all cars received a fuel capacity increase.
 The BMW also received a slight boost increase.
 In GTD, all cars received a fuel capacity increase, and the Ferrari saw a boost decrease.
 The Audi and Lamborghini saw minor horsepower increases, while the Ferrari and Lexus received almost equivalent decreases.
 The restrictor diameter on the Lexus was also reduced, while it was increased on the Audi and Lamborghini.

+Before the race, Ryan Briscoe and Renger van der Zande led the DPi Drivers' Championship with 92 points, ahead of Oliver Jarvis and Tristan Nunez with 92 points, and Sébastien Bourdais and João Barbosa with 90 points.
+With 35 points, Patrick Kelly and Spencer Pigot led the LMP2 Drivers' Championship with 35 points, ahead of Cameron Cassels and Kyle Masson with 32 points.
+Antonio García and Jordan Taylor led the GTLM Drivers' Championship with 95 points, ahead of Earl Bamber and Laurens Vanthoor with 94 points.
+In GTD, Jack Hawksworth led the GTD Drivers' Championship with 57 points, ahead of Aaron Telitz with 54 points.
+Cadillac, Chevrolet, and Lamborghini were leading their respective Manufacturers' Championships, while Konica Minolta Cadillac DPi-V.R, PR1/Mathiasen Motorsports, Corvette Racing, and AIM Vasser Sullivan each led their own Teams' Championships.